Jubel13/Uniqlo-app-clone/README.md

 To view this app, go to this link: https://expo.dev/@jubelsinaga/uniqlo-clone, and scan the barcode with `expo go` app

+Don't close the website after scan, it will break the app.

 This app features are to view products and detail of the products